 - Modify the ESP BASIC code to allow Day and Night mode switching of the integrated programming/setup interface based on my Night Mode CSS.

 My dedicated astronomy smartphone Galaxy Note 4 is always on me when I'm observing with the telescope or without.
 So it's the obvious remote controller for the "Uber Blinker".
 But even though you can control it from any browser on your smartphone/tablet most of the browsers have some user interface around the page or popping up here and there as your interacting with the screen to navigate your regular World Wide Web Internet and show you ads.
 They know nothing about the Darkness Adaptation Religion we are worshiping.

-In addition to that, on all my smartphones I have the Ultimate Android Smartphone automation app the Tasker.
-One of the features on its enormous list of features allows to draw any complexity graphical interface and bind it to web commands.
-Another feature allows to bind these commands to voice commands...
-So I'm definitely thinking about a set of dedicated controls in my BASIC blinker app convenient to use by voice controlled from Tasker.
+In addition to that, on all my smartphones I have the Ultimate Android Smartphone Automation App the Tasker.
+One of the features on its enormous list of features allows drawing a graphical interface of any complexity and binding it to URL calls (web commands).
+Another Tasker feature allows binding these interfaces to voice commands...
+So I'm definitely thinking about a set of dedicated controls in my BASIC blinker app convenient to use by voice.